 At the time of this article, approximately 50,000 chiropractors report using the Activator Adjusting Instrument in practice in the United States.

-Often chiropractors will use a range of 8 - 10 different manipulation techniques in their practice.
+Often chiropractors will use a range of 8 to 10 different manipulation techniques in their practice.
 Selection of which technique to use will be based on some combination of the patient's condition, patient preference, and the chiropractor's preference and experience.

 The Activator is typically one of a number of techniques a chiropractor may use; chiropractic practices that only use the Activator (or any single technique) are not the norm.